Your asthma action plan

 What is an asthma action plan?

-• what to do if your asthma symptoms are getting worse
+• what to do if your asthma symptoms get worse

 If you’re not using an asthma action plan yet, it’s easy to get started: